elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 Let's start up our Phoenix server with `mix phx.server`.

-For our players resource, we were using URLs like `http://0.0.0.0:4000/players` to access the HTML pages.
+For our players resource, we were using URLs like `http://0.0.0.0:4000/players` to access the templates.
 But now that we added a JSON resource, we'll need to use `/api` in our URLs.
 Try to access `http://0.0.0.0:4000/api/games` in the browser.
 We shouldn't see an error, but we also don't have any game data to display yet (note that your browser might display JSON data differently):